 They can also consider the unintended consequences of making changes to the process.
 Any changes, even good ones, introduce an element of risk.
 Tools like the Failures Modes & Effects Analysis (FMEA) help the team think through the potential impacts of altering the steps and features of the process and plan ahead.

 Implement the Solution(s)

-Measure to Ensure Improvement
+Measure to Validate Improvement

-Once the team has implemented the solutions they collect data to check whether or not the process changes have improved the baseline.
+Once the team has implemented their changes to the process, they can collect data to check whether or not they have improved the baseline.
 This can take anywhere from 1 week to 4 months depending on the length of the process cycle.
-Once the team demonstrates the solution resulted in measurable improvement, it’s time to celebrate success!
-Then the team can move on to the Control Phase.
+Once the team demonstrates that their solutions resulted in measurable improvement, it’s time to celebrate success!